Luthier's contemporary 5-string lira

 Construction features and details

-• With mechanical guitar pins
+• With mechanical guitar tuning pegs

 • Metal strings

-• Finish: natural lacquer rubber or natural oils
+• Finish: natural shellac or natural oils

 • Weight: 1 Kg